RandintN/Products/README.md

 `docker-compose up`
 5. Wait for docker to run it's pulling of images
 6. Go to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to see and use the available endpoint's resources.

 **Without Docker**

-To run the application locally without docker, it's necessary to have a running MongoDB server running and setup an alias for localhost to be equals to the defined host name for Mongo, which is `api-database`.
-In order to do that, edit the Unix's /etc/hosts file to be like this:
+To run the application locally without docker, it's necessary to have a running MongoDB server running and to add the following program arguments on your IDE of choice: `--spring.data.mongodb.host=localhost`

-127.0.0.1       localhost api-database

-For windows, the file is `C:\Windows\System32\drivers\etc\hosts`

 At the root of the project, where this README.md file is, run:  `maven clean install`  or, if you don't have maven installed, run:  `chmod +x mvnw && ./mvnw clean  install`

-After successful build, run: `java -jar target/products-0.0.1-SNAPSHOT.jar`
+After successful build, run: `java -jar target/products-0.0.1-SNAPSHOT.jar --spring.data.mongodb.host=localhost`

 The application will be available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)